Princess Caroline in Paris for UNESCO Gathering

 Her Royal Highness The Princess Caroline of Hanover was in Paris on May 14 to preside over the annual gathering of UN Goodwill Ambassadors at the UNESCO Headquarters in Paris.
 The Annual Meeting, convened by the UN Director-General, brings together a large number of international personalities, from the worlds of art, film, music, literature, charity and public affairs.

 Her Royal Highness has been a UNESCO Goodwill Ambassador since 2003 and uses her role in the forum to promote education and training for young women.

 UNESCO, the United Nations Educational, Scientific and Cultural Organization

 “is a specialized agency of the United Nations established on 16 November 1945.
 Its stated purpose is to contribute to peace and security by promoting international collaboration through education, science, and culture in order to further universal respect for justice, the rule of law, and the human rights and fundamental freedoms proclaimed in the UN Charter.”

 More information on Her Royal Highness’ current events can be found in this thread.Filed under German Royals, Monaco Royals

-Tagged France, Hanover, Patronage, Princess Caroline, UNESCO, United Nations.
+Tagged France, House of Hanover, Patronage, Princess Caroline of Hanover, UNESCO, United Nations.